Thomas Caute Reynolds: American Civil War

 Reynolds tried to exert his influence, backed up by his personal relationship with Jefferson Davis, over the civil and military decisions in the Trans-Mississippi Department.
 He brought some order to the records of the government which he had inherited from Governor Jackson but early on had differences with Price over the disbursement of the dwindling state treasury.
 The split became open and public when Reynolds appointed Colonel L. M. Lewis to the Confederate Senate to replace Price favorite and Davis critic, incumbent John B. Clark.

 As long as Missouri remained in Union hands, Reynolds remained a governor without an actual state to govern.
 Reynolds' final chance to become governor in fact occurred in October 1864 when he accompanied General Price in his raid back into Missouri.
-While both Price and Kirby Smith in their official reports painted a positive picture of the raid’s accomplishments (i.e. new recruits, railroads and bridges destroyed, prisoners taken, war materials gather), Castel notes:
+While both Price and Kirby Smith in their official reports painted a positive picture of the raid's accomplishments (i.e. new recruits, railroads and bridges destroyed, prisoners taken, war materials gather), Castel notes:

-Finally, neither Kirby Smith nor Price mentioned that the expedition failed to seize St. Louis or occupy Jefferson City and install a Confederate government, failed to bring about a mass uprising of Southern sympathizers, failed to influence state elections except probably to increase the Republican vote, and failed to do any damage to the Union military installations in Kansas.
-In fact Price failed to achieve a single one of his objectives other than obtain recruits, and he did that only in the imperfect fashion described.

 Reynolds was proud of his own participation in the raid, claiming he had "been among the bullets on the battlefield, shared mule meat with the starving, and walked in the retreat".
-At the same time he blamed Price for the raid’s failures which he characterized as nothing but "a weak and disgraceful plundering raid."
-He was especially incensed at the failure to capture Jefferson City which would have allowed Reynolds to be officially installed as the state’s governor.
+At the same time he blamed Price for the raid's failures which he characterized as nothing but "a weak and disgraceful plundering raid."
+He was especially incensed at the failure to capture Jefferson City which would have allowed Reynolds to be officially installed as the state's governor.
 Reynolds complained to Smith in October and in a December 23, 1864, published letter to the Marshall Texas Republican newspaper he thoroughly lambasted Price in the guise of defending two other officers that Reynolds claimed Price was using as scapegoats for his own failures.
 Reynolds followed this up by sending a copy to Price and asking him to resign from the military.
-Price responded by requesting that Smith conduct a formal investigation of Price’s charges and in a published letter to the Shreveport News denied Reynolds’ charges while referring to him as someone "who pretends to be, and styles himself in it [the Texas Republican letter], the Governor of the State of Missouri.
+Price responded by requesting that Smith conduct a formal investigation of Price's charges and in a published letter to the Shreveport News denied Reynolds' charges while referring to him as someone "who pretends to be, and styles himself in it [the Texas Republican letter], the Governor of the State of Missouri.